COVID-19 | OUR RESPONSE

-We'd be delighted to speak to you about a visit!
+We have a fantastic day visit offer and we'd be delighted to speak to you about a residential visit!

-We do not ask for a deposit, and if the centres have not reopened due to COVID-19 by the time of the planned visit there will be no financial penalty to the school or group.
+We do not ask for a deposit, and if the centres are closed due to COVID-19 at the time of the planned visit there will be no financial penalty to the school or group.

 That means that there is no financial risk to schools or parents, or other booking groups, in planing ahead with us and scheduling a visit.